 With all of this in mind, then, what are the most effective ways a healthcare system can express thanks and gratitude to teams?
 The following are great places to start:

 1. Make sure gratitude flows from patients to staff.
 No doubt, good leaders have been pouring on praise and appreciation for a long time now.
-And though formal expressions of gratitude are always a great way to bring attention to employee contributions, ramp up the thank-you touchpoints during National Nurses Week and National Hospital Week.
-Notes from patients and families to all essential healthcare workers on the floor are a perfect way to achieve this.
+And though formal expressions of gratitude are always a great way to bring attention to employee contributions, notes from patients and families to all essential healthcare workers on the floor are a perfect way to ramp up the thank-you touchpoints.
 They’ll mean as much — if not more than — a job-well-done note from a CEO.
+A perfect time to plan this is during National Nurses Week (May 6-12) and National Hospital Week (May 9-15), so mark your calendar now!

 2. Involve the local community.
 As we like to say, extraordinary times call for extraordinary gratitude.
-Besides involving patients and families, you can also involve the local community in both National Nurses Week and Hospital Week by encouraging the public to send notes of appreciation.
+Besides involving patients and families, you can also involve the local community by encouraging the public to send notes of appreciation.
 Invite local television stations to do features, encourage local radio stations to promote a card shower (where the public inundates essential healthcare workers with thank-you notes), or place posters outside of hospital doors for passersby to write their personal notes of thanks.

 3. Give employees the hero status they deserve.
 Providing healthcare during a pandemic is much different than providing healthcare at any other time.
 The job suddenly became much more dangerous.
 From now on, these essential healthcare workers are like veterans — a close-knit group with an unbreakable bond under their belt.
 Give awards, honors, or anything else that recognizes the lives employees saved throughout this ordeal as well as the grit they showed.

 4. Bolster employees’ support systems.
 Nurse appreciation — or any recognition of healthcare workers, really — should extend beyond the individual to also include family members and friends who provided support.
-During National Nurses Week and Hospital Week, make a plan for how to extend your gratitude toward those dear to your team.
+Make a plan for how to extend your gratitude toward those dear to your team.
 An email of thanks, an invitation to join a socially distant celebration for staff, or a gift card to a local business are good places to start.

 5. Make appreciation a two-way street.
 Healthcare systems should express gratitude to essential healthcare workers and make it easier for staff to express gratitude toward each other.
 At Hallmark Business Connections, we call this “get one, give one.”
 An employer gives two cards: one that expresses its gratitude for the employee and a blank card for the employee to express his or her gratitude to someone else on the team.